-Once your payment has cleared your application will usually be processed in six to eight weeks.
+Once your payment has cleared your application will usually be processed in twelve to fourteen weeks.
 However, please be aware that this timescale is provided as a guide only and some applications will take longer.

 During this period we run checks with other government departments and enforcement agencies, and your application inspection will be carried out.
 For more information on how the GLAA's inspection process works read our Inspections explained document.

 How do I apply for a business not in the UK?